saurabverma/notes/markdown_example.md

 ~~~

 (which makes copying & pasting easier).
 You can optionally mark the
-delimited block for Pandoc to syntax highlight it:
+delimited block for Markdown to syntax highlight it:

 ~~~python
 import time